-Out of Costa Rica’s population of nearly 4.5 million, the total population of indigenous people in Costa Rica today is approximately 114,000 (2.4% Costa Rica’s population).
-And of Costa Rica’s 50,900 km2 area of land, 5.9% of the land is labeled as indigenous territories.
+Out of Costa Rica’s population of over 5 million, indigenous people in Costa Rica make up approximately 120,000, or roughly 2.4% of Costa Rica’s population.
+And of Costa Rica’s 50,900 km2 area of land, 5.9% of the land is labeled as indigenous territory.

-Indigenous peoples have lived in Costa Rica for what stretches back to at least 10,000 years before the arrival of Christopher Columbus in Costa Rica on his last trip to the Americas in 1502.
-Prior to his arrival, native groups in Costa Rica were descended from or culturally influenced by Mesoamerican tribes from Central and North America and Macrochibcha tribes from northern South America.
+Indigenous peoples have lived in Costa Rica for what stretches back to at least 10,000 years before the arrival of Christopher Columbus, who reached Costa Rica in 1502 on his last trip to the Americas.
+Native groups in Costa Rica at the time were descended from and culturally influenced by Mesoamerican tribes from Central and North America and Macrochibcha tribes from northern South America.

 In 1977, the government passed the Indigenous Law, which created a reserves system in Costa Rica.
 Due to this law, there were created a total of 24 indigenous territories located throughout the country.
 Today’s indigenous Costa Ricans belong to eight major ethnic groups, many of whom rely on tourism to survive and believe that tourism is good for their culture, bringing in money in exchange for education and crafts, thus keeping their culture alive, while also keeping out negative influences like narcotics gangs.